 PFA Orders – The Dos and Don’ts

-Domestic violence is a serious offense in Pennsylvania, and the state has implemented measures to protect survivors.
-One such measure is the ability for survivors to file a Protection from Abuse (PFA) petition against their abuser.
-This legal step provides a shield against potential physical and mental harm.
-Shockingly, in Washington, PFA cases have seen a 5% surge in the past five years, highlighting the severity of the domestic violence threat.
+Domestic violence is a grave offense in Pennsylvania and the state has taken measures to protect survivors by allowing them to file a Protection from Abuse (PFA) petition against the accused.
+This legal step shields victims from potential physical and mental harm.
+Shockingly, in the past five years, PFA cases in Pittsburgh have witnessed a 5% surge, highlighting the severity of the domestic violence threat.

-If you find yourself facing a PFA order or have already been charged, it is crucial to seek the counsel of a skilled Washington PA DUI lawyer.
-Their expertise will guide you through the proper course of action.
-However, it’s important to note that state laws governing PFA orders are not explicitly specified, so defendants must remain vigilant.
+If you find yourself facing a PFA order or have already been charged, it is crucial to seek the counsel of a skilled Pittsburgh PFA lawyer.
+They possess the expertise to guide you through the proper course of action.
+Given that the state laws governing PFA orders are not explicitly specified, defendants must remain vigilant.
 Even a minor misstep can result in being held in contempt of the PFA, leading to penalties and fines.

 What Should You Not Do After a PFA Gets Charged?

 Receiving notification that you have been charged with a PFA can be confusing and distressing.
-It may initially be challenging to determine the right course of action to stay out of the state police’s radar.
-Domestic violence accusations carry weight and can result in social judgment.
-Matters can become even more complicated if you are found in contempt of the order.
+Initially, it may be challenging to determine the right course of action to stay out of the state police’s radar.
+Domestic violence accusations carry weight and can lead to social judgment.
+If you are found in contempt of the order, matters will become even more complicated.

 To safeguard yourself against contempt charges, it is crucial to familiarize yourself with the specifics of the PFA.
 There are three types of PFA orders: emergency, ex-parte, and final.
 In most cases, you may be charged with an emergency or ex-parte PFA, as final PFA orders are reserved for extreme situations.

 Under no circumstances should you attempt to contact the plaintiff party.
-Even a simple text message saying “hello” can land you in serious trouble, as any form of communication can be used against you.
-It is imperative to heed the guidance of your seasoned Washington PA criminal lawyer.
+Even a simple text message saying “hello” can land you in serious trouble.
+They can use your messages or any form of communication against you.
+It is imperative to heed the guidance of your seasoned Pittsburgh criminal lawyer.
 Their advice will prove invaluable when dealing with complex PFA orders.
 Remember, violating the order can result in a minimum punishment of six months in jail and a $1000 fine, as the authorities will take rigorous action.

 What to Do After a PFA Has Got Charged Against You?

-If you’re facing confusion on what steps to take after being charged with a PFA, don’t fret.
-The solution lies in hiring a skilled Washington PA DUI lawyer.
-A competent attorney like Sean Logue can offer you the much-needed clarity during this challenging period.
-Take the time to carefully review the order’s specifications as each case may have unique requirements.
-Some PFAs might impose restrictions on firearm possession, contact with the plaintiff’s family and friends, or even interactions with minor children.
-Always abide by the order until the court decides otherwise.
-When it comes to navigating PFA cases, Attorney Sean Logue’s experience in Washington is unparalleled.
-Call him at 412.389.0805 for a free consultation on any aspect of your PFA case.
+If you find yourself feeling confused about what to do after receiving a PFA order, worry not.
+Hiring a skilled Pittsburgh DUI lawyer can provide you with much-needed clarity during this time.
+It’s important to carefully review the specifications mentioned in the order, as each case may have unique requirements.
+For instance, certain PFAs may explicitly restrict firearm possession, contact with the plaintiff’s family and friends, or even interactions with minor children.
+Always abide by the order until the court makes any changes.
+When it comes to navigating PFA cases, there’s no one more experienced in Pittsburgh than Attorney Sean Logue.
+Give him a call at 412-389-0805 for a free consultation on any aspect of your PFA case.

 Free ConsultationYou will never find us short of knowledge & commitment